WaLi: Can Pressure Sensors in HVAC Systems Capture Human Speech?: Attack Model Evaluation

 \subsection{Testing With Less Than 500 Hz Sampling}

-We test WaLi while reconstructing speech from 250 Hz sampling frequency of the pressure sensor data, shown in Fig. \ref{fig:250hz}.
-As only a few pitch frequencies are present within 125 Hz bandwidth of the 250-Hz-sampled data, the reconstructed speech in Fig. \ref{fig:250hz}(c) is not intelligible with a NISQA-MOS value of 0.48.
-Therefore, the attacker should have access to DPSs that have at least 500 Hz sampling for proper intelligibility.
-However, the 250-Hz-sampled data may be used for hot word detection (i.e., our future work).
+We test WaLi while reconstructing speech from a 250 Hz sampling frequency of the pressure sensor data, shown in Fig. \ref{fig:250hz} in Appendix \ref{appensec:500hzsampling}.
+As only a few pitch frequencies are present within 125 Hz bandwidth of the 250-Hz-sampled data, the reconstructed speech in Fig. \ref{fig:250hz}(c) is not intelligible with an NISQA-MOS value of 0.48.
+However, the 250-Hz or less than 250-Hz-sampled data may be used for hot word detection \cite{yao2024watch}.